virtual-vehicle/Credibility-Assessment-Framework/Credibility-Development-Kit/util/uncertainty/README.md

 ## `calcAreaValidationMetricNasa`

-This metric handles the disagreement between the left and right bounds of prediction distribution and data distribution and was proposed by NASA[^3], to compensate for the shortcomings of `calcAreaValidationMetric` in case of mixed uncertainties, as it calculates the model form uncertainty as the smallest possible area between the distributions, i.e. the area between the closest possible distributions of two P-Boxes.
-This may lead to underestimating the model form uncertainty in terms of bias and variance (to comprehend the latter case, see the following image):
+This metric handles the disagreement between the left and right bounds of prediction distribution and data distribution and was proposed by NASA[^3], to compensate for the shortcomings of `calcAreaValidationMetric` in case of mixed uncertainties.
+As `calcAreaValidationMetric` calculates the model form uncertainty as the smallest possible area between the distributions, i.e. the area between the closest possible distributions of two P-Boxes, this may lead to underestimating the model form uncertainty in terms of bias and variance (to comprehend the latter case, see the following image):

 ![AVM and Nasa-proposed AVM](./docs/images/nasa-avm.png "AVM and Nasa-proposed AVM")